 For guests who enjoy exploring the local area on foot or by bike, there are numerous established public footpaths and cycle paths that lead directly from the owner’s grounds.
 These paths go through some of the most scenic woodland and unspoilt countryside in the county.
 Just minutes away are Tunstall Reservoir and Hamsterley Forest, with bike riding, horse riding and many other activities available.
 Kilhope Lead Mining Centre and Beamish Museum are close by, as is a real snow ski lift.

 - Middleton-in-Teesdale, EnglandAn exceptional converted chapel featuring many original features including stained glass windows and ornate ceilings, a unique holiday home for a large get-together.
 Dales Chapel is ideal for large groups of family or friends.
 It is a former Methodist chapel which dates back to the late 1800s and provides a spacious and characterful holiday home.
 The Grade ll listed chapel conversion combines original character with contemporary living to great effect, and is situated in the market town of Middleton-in-Teesdale, an Area of Outstanding Natural Beauty and historically the most northern of the Yorkshire Dales.
 The property retains many original features including stained glass windows and an ornate ceiling to the striking second floor open-plan entertainment area.
-This entertainment room has a full size snooker table, fussball table, home cinema area with HD projector, Sky Q, DVD, Wii and surround sound speakers, and two seating areas to relax with wood burners set in limestone fire surrounds either side of a bar area with fridge and granite work surfaces.
+This entertainment room has a full size snooker table, fussball table, home cinema area with HD projector, Sky Q, DVD and Wii.
+There are also two seating areas to relax with wood burners set in limestone fire surrounds either side of a bar area with fridge and granite work surfaces.
 Dales Chapel is ideally suited for small business strategy residentials and off-site meetings.
 A laptop can be connected to the projector and large screen for management meetings.
 Details of caterers can be provided if required.

 Middleton-in-Teesdale has pubs serving food, shops and tea rooms and there is plenty to keep you occupied.
 The area is perfect for walkers of all ages and abilities, with several footpaths leading from the village.
 The Pennine Way passes through the village and half an hour’s brisk walk brings you to Low Force, the first of a series of spectacular waterfalls in the area.
 One of Middleton’s attractions is High Force Waterfall, England’s largest single-drop waterfall, and there’s a lovely walk popular with families here.
 The area offers an abundance of walking and cycling for all abilities.
-Selset and Grassholm reservoirs are nearby for fishing and sailing.
+Grassholm reservoir is nearby for fishing and sailing.
 The splendid scenery encourages all kinds of outdoor pursuits, from cycling along the C2C route and cross-country hacks, to watersports and wonderful walks.
 This charming market town is more like a big village, framed by the Pennine Fells and nestling beside the River Tees.